Strategy is important because the resources available to achieve your goals are limited. ~ Fred Wilson

 Moz is back on track now because they’ve shifted resources to maintain focus on their core product offerings, including getting back to serving the needs of their current users.
 This is no small effort and it’s a reminder to ensure customer retention is given top priority, especially when resources are limited.

-To be sure, if you’re not focused on the market you’re already serving well, ensuring you’re delivering value to them on an ongoing basis, you’ll quickly find yourself losing market share.
-And that is absolutely the number one reason to maintain focus on your product.
+To be sure, if you’re not focused on the market you’re already serving well—ensuring you’re delivering value to them on an ongoing basis—you’ll quickly find yourself losing market share.